jarviscanada/jarvis_data_eng_JiaweiHuang/linux_sql/README.md

 # Implementation
 ## Architecture
 The architecture consists of multiple Linux hosts running the Agent scripts.
-These agents communicate with a centralized PostgreSQL database instance running in a Docker container.
+These agents communicate with a centralized PostgreSQL database instance running in a Docker container. <br>
 ![architecture illustration](/linux_sql/assets//arch.png)
 ## Scripts
 ### psql_docker